WindowsSME/enterprise-script-catalog/README.md

 ## Application Management

-- **FortiClient-Uninstaller.ps1**
+- **VPNApplication-Uninstaller.ps1**
-  Silently uninstalls FortiClient from a Windows machine using registry lookups or uninstall strings.
+  Silently uninstalls VPN client from a Windows machine using registry lookups or uninstall strings.

-- **Laivly-SIDD-Installer.ps1**
+- **Automation-PlatformApp-Installer.ps1**
-  Installs Laivly SIDD agent with required parameters or configurations for deployment.
+  Installs the Automation Platform agent with required parameters or configurations for deployment.

-- **Laivly-SIDD-Uninstaller.ps1**
+- **Automation-PlatformApp-Uninstaller.ps1**
-  Uninstalls the Laivly SIDD agent and removes associated configuration or leftover files.
+  Uninstalls the Automation Platform app and removes associated configuration or leftover files.

 ---